hzeller/beagleg/README.md

-The mapping from axis to driver channel happens in two steps, see documentation in `struct MachineControlConfig` about the configuration options `channel_layout` and `logic_layout`.
-The first describes the mapping of driver channels to connector positions on the cape (which might differ due to board layout reasons), the second the logical mapping of g-code axes (such as 'X' or 'Y') to the connector position.
-While the 'channel_layout' is configured in the code currently (and dependent on the cape hardware), the logical layout can be set with the `--motor-output-mapping` flag.
+The mapping from axis to driver channel happens in two steps, see documentation in `struct MachineControlConfig` about the configuration options `channel_layout` and `axis_mapping`.
+The first describes the mapping of driver channels to connector positions on the cape (which might differ due to board layout reasons), the second the mapping of G-code axes (such as 'X' or 'Y') to the connector position.
+While the 'channel_layout' is configured in the code currently (and dependent on the cape hardware), the axis mapping can be set with the `--motor-output-mapping` flag.

 In the following [Bumps cape][bumps], the X axis on the very left (with a plugged in motor), second slot empty, third is 'Z', fourth (second-last) is E, and